 St Hilda Sea Adventures

 St Hilda Sea Adventures provide unique small ship cruising and wildlife holidays on the beautiful west coast of Scotland to the Inner and Outer Hebrides.
-All cruises depart from Dunstaffnage marina, just three miles North of Oban, the gateway to the Hebridean Isles.
-Guests can choose to join St Hilda (maximum 6 passengers), Seahorse II (maximum 11 passengers) or Gemini Explorer (maximum 7 passengers).
+Cruises depart from Dunstaffnage marina, just three miles North of Oban, the gateway to the Hebridean Isles.
+Guests can choose to join St Hilda (maximum 6 passengers), Seahorse II (maximum 11 passengers) or Gemini Explorer (maximum 8 passengers).
 St Hilda is a traditional, wooden ex-Tall Ship.
 Seahorse II is an ex-Norwegian Ferry.
 Gemini Explorer is an ex-Cruising Lifeboat.
 All three ships have been converted to cruise the western islands of Scotland in comfort and style.

 Islay Sea Adventures